 Some cases of cerebral palsy (CP) are genetic, which may be the reason that many parents of children born with cerebral palsy don’t think to look further for a cause.
-Cerebral palsy is often assumed to be a birth defect, when in truth it is frequently the result of a birth injury.
-This confusion may be aggravated by the fact that cerebral palsy is described as “congenital” whenever the condition results from brain damage sustained before or during birth, regardless of cause.
+Cerebral palsy is often assumed to be a birth defect when in truth it is frequently the result of a birth injury.
+This confusion may be aggravated by the fact that cerebral palsy is described as “congenital” whenever the condition results from brain damage sustained before or during birth, regardless of the cause.
 The most common birth-injury-related cause of cerebral palsy is oxygen deprivation.

 If your baby has been diagnosed with cerebral palsy, you owe it to yourself and your child to investigate the cause.
 At present, the medical profession has not identified a cure for cerebral palsy, and the condition may require lifelong care.
 If your child suffers from cerebral palsy due to negligence during pregnancy or birth, talk to an experienced New York cerebral palsy lawyer about how you may be able to secure compensation to help provide for medical care and other accommodations.